randomcoww/chef-docker_deploy/README.md

   <tr>
     <td><tt>validation_client_name</tt></td>
     <td>String</td>
     <td>Validation client to use for registering container node.
-Written to node client.rb if local mode is disabled.</td>
+Written to node client.rb if local mode is disabled.
+Not used if local mode is enabled.
+This is the name of the client and not the key.</td>
     <td>build, build_if_missing</td>
     <td><tt>Chef::Config[:validation_client_name]</tt></td>
   </tr>
   <tr>
     <td><tt>encrypted_data_bag_secret</tt></td>
     <td>String</td>
     <td>Optional encrypted_data_bag_secret for use by container node during build.
-Removed after build.
-See image build example above for format.</td>
+Removed after build.</td>
     <td>build, build_if_missing</td>
   </tr>